This exclusive list of Vegetables that Grow Underground is all you need to enjoy the fresh harvest of the best root veggies!

 Shallot is a member of the onion family that is mainly grown from cloves.
 It has a milder flavor when compared to regular onions.
 The leaves can also be used like chives.
 Shallot enjoys full sun and gets ready to harvest in 70-90 days.

-Garlic has a high amount of Vitamin C and B6, as well as several minerals as zinc, iron, and calcium.
-It is easy to grow and the best part is, you can even grow it in a very limited space in pots as well.
+Garlic has a high amount of Vitamin C and B6 and several minerals such as zinc, iron, and calcium.
+It is easy to grow, and the best part is that you can even grow it in a very limited space in pots.

 Ginger is mainly cultivated for its rhizome, which has medicinal values.
-The plant prefers warm seasons and you can easily grow it from fresh rhizomes year-round if you live in a hot climate.
-The plant will be ready for harvest within 8-10 months, once the leaves start to become yellow.
+The plant prefers warm seasons, and you can easily grow it from fresh rhizomes year-round if you live in a hot climate.
+The plant will be ready for harvest within 8-10 months, once the leaves become yellow.

 Celeriac is a cool-season biennial.
 You can grow it in the garden, from transplants, as an annual.
 It is easy to grow and does best in full sun.
 The plant takes 110-120 days to mature and tastes best in salads, soups, and stews.